MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-2.md

 ## Introduction

-In this blog post we will learn how to manage services and programs in parrot os.
+In this blog post we will learn how to manage services and programs in Parrot OS.

 ## Linux Services